guiyan-wasp/guiyan-wasp/README.md

 **Hometown:** Remembers

 **Description:**
-A seven-foot athlete with tiger stripes; instead of horns—a pair of venomous stingers.
+A seven-foot athlete with tiger stripes; instead of horns a pair of venomous stingers.
 Smells of expensive alcohol and fresh-cut grass.
 Knows what you want and has already figured out how much you'll pay for it.

 **Traits:**
 An egocentric schemer with the manners of a gentleman.